roysurles/ElectronicColorCodeCalculator/README.md

 Pre-Reqs.:
 1) .net core 2.0
-2) visual studio 2017 with latest updates
+2) Visual Studio 2017 with latest updates

 To run:
 1) Download or clone project